Chime is a financial technology company, not a bank. Banking services and debit card provided by The Bancorp Bank, N.A. or Stride Bank, N.A.

 Yes!
 Disabling transactions only works for Chime Visa® Debit Card transactions and does not affect tax refunds⁴ or direct deposits.

-Will I get my tax refund direct deposited up to five (5) days early¹?
+Will I get my federal tax refund direct deposited up to six (6) days early¹?

 We can’t guarantee that your tax refund will deposit earlier than the estimated date provided by the IRS.
 That said, we’ll always post your tax refund to your account as soon as we receive it!